shinglyu/TempPhoto/README.md

-# Expiring Photos PWA
+# TempPhoto

-A Progressive Web App that allows you to take photos that expire after a set time period.
+A Progressive Web App that lets you take photos that automatically expire after a set time period.
 Features include:

 - Take photos using your device camera
 - Set expiration times (1 day, 1 week, 1 month, 1 year, or custom)